 If you’re tempted to give your raw meat a quick rinse, resist the urge.
 Washing it only exposes your kitchen to more bacteria.
 Instead, make sure that you carefully handle your meat while transferring it from the package to the stove or oven with as little contamination to your kitchen as possible.
 DO wash everything that the meat touches, including knives and cutting boards.

 The same goes for chicken.
 It’s counterintuitive, but washing chicken is the quickest way to spread bacteria around your sink and countertop.
-No bueno.
-In fact, cooking chicken is the only way to eliminate germs like salmonella, and if you’re looking for a short-cut, try Jane’s hack for quicker cooking chicken.
+Do not do this.
+In fact, cooking chicken is the only way to eliminate germs like salmonella.
+Also, consider using a non-porous, bacteria-resistant cutting board like our favorite from Elihome (affiliate).

 Washing mushrooms won’t render them unsafe to eat, but it might make them less delicious, which I consider a pretty serious danger.
 Skip the faucet and brush off any dirt with a dry paper towel instead.
 This process will yield a much better texture when they cook.
 Yum.